Preventive Service Planning

 - Scan the VOB source pools.
 Be aware that binary files that have been added to source control may be compressed and inaccessible to the virus scanner unless the scanner can scan inside of zip files.

 - Scan VOB cleartext pools.
 Be aware that the file names in this directory bear little relation to their real names, so a scan by extension (.txt, .exe etc...) will not properly scan.

 - Scan VOB DO pools.
 This may protect against file infectors that may find a freshly built executable during a build and make a few minor changes.
 If that file is then winked in through another build, a virus-infected file would be publicly available.
 This would at least provide notification.

 - Scan View storage directories.
 This would catch new files added to a directory by a virus and view private files modified by a virus.

 What NOT to Scan:

-- Do not scan the MVFS "view" drive ("M:" by default on Microsoft® Windows®).
-Scans on this drive will scan all views started on this system and all VOBs mounted on this system.
+- Do not scan the MVFS "dynamic view" drive ("M:" by default on Microsoft® Windows®).
+Scans on this drive will scan all the dynamic views started on this system and all VOBs mounted on this system.
 The cleartext lookup/creation phase of a file open in MVFS can lead to serious performance degradation as the scan attempts to open all files in the view.

 - Avoid scanning mapped drives to the MVFS on Windows.
 Scanning drives mapped to views is generally considered redundant as long as the view storage directories are being scanned.
 Similar performance problems related to scanning the MVFS drive itself can manifest itself during mapped drives scans as well.